blakewatson/htmlforpeople/src/08-intermission-installing-a-local-web-server.md

 ### PHP

-Installing PHP is out of scope for this tutorial, but it’s available for nearly all systems.
-PHP was born as a website technology and, as I'll discuss in the bonus content, [PHP is handy for easily reusing HTML snippets](/reusable-html-with-php) (like the nav menu) across multiple pages.
+Installing PHP is out of scope for this chapter, but it’s available for nearly all systems.
+PHP was born as a website technology and, as I'll discuss in a bonus chapter, [PHP is handy for easily reusing HTML snippets](/reusable-html-with-php) (like the nav menu) across multiple pages.

 If PHP is on your system, you can run the PHP development server similarly to the Python example above.